top of page

 The Bottom Line

-There’s no real substitute for an arc flash analysis.
+There’s no real substitute for an arc flash analysis, conducted by a licensed professional engineer.
 Whether you’re responsible for maintenance, safety, or engineering, an arc flash analysis is the foundation for meeting your obligations under OSHA—and for keeping your people safe.

 If you come across unlabeled equipment or don't know the potential incident energy, you have two options: